 The Duchess (2008)

 The story was based on the novel ‘Georgiana, Duchess of Devonshire’ by Amanda Foreman.
-Apparently it took over a decade to bring it to the screen.
-Handling the script was Saul Dibb, Anders Thomas Jensen and Jeffrey Hatcher.
+It took over a decade to bring it to the screen.
+Handling the script was Saul Dibb, Anders Thomas Jensen, and Jeffrey Hatcher.
 Dibb has one previous screenplay, ‘Bullet Boy’ a tough, modern urban drama.
 Jensen has a long career mostly in his native Denmark that includes a nice assortment of genres including some period pieces.
-Prior to this script Hatcher wrote ‘Casanova’ and ‘Stage Beauty’.
+Before this script, Hatcher wrote ‘Casanova’ and ‘Stage Beauty.’
 Both of these films are set in Europe in the distant past and also provided very strong and independent female characters.
 Considering the subject here he was a natural for this project.
 Some may consider Georgiana as a young woman who was ahead of her time.
-The way the story plays out here this is not the case.
+The way the story plays out here, this is not the case.
 She was most definitely rooted in the time she lived.
 It is just that she knew how to play the system for her own advantage.
 While she would never have the power of independence of a man Georgiana did manage to make a mark in popular society and became a fashion trendsetter of great renowned and political activist.
 As a father of a daughter I usually enjoy a movie that shows a strong young woman as a leading character.
 Georgiana was the type of person who sought her own path through live no matter how much gossip and chatter it might cause.